What are Calendars?

 The calendar will open in "edit" mode where you can use the menu on the left to edit different aspects of the calendar.

-Data: the table will display all the object's records by default.
+Data: the calendar will display all the object's records by default.
 Use the data section to add rules to limit which records will be displayed.

 Limit: show all the available records or limit to a specific number.